nicholaselp/crypto-recommendation/README.md

 # CryptoCurrency Recommendation Service

+## About
+This is a project required by XM during the interview process.
+Task description in taskDocuments folder in the root of this project

 ## Description
 The Cryptocurrency recommendation service reads excel files located in the [csv-upload](csv-upload) folder during application startup.